zul456/awesome-ao/README.md

 <!-- [中文](https://github.com/ArweaveOasis/Arweave-AO-Dev-Learning/blob/main/README_CN.md) / English -->

-## README
+## Overview

 Welcome to the all-in-one hub for developers in the Arweave and AO ecosystem.
 This platform provides the tools, resources, and knowledge to help you build dApps, exploring data permanence, or leveraging Actor-Oriented design.

-This is your gateway to Arweave and AO.
-Dive in and start building the future of Web3!
+It can be your gateway to Arweave and AO.
+Dive in and start building!

-## Overview
-[Arweave](https://arweave.org/) - Permanent storage network.
-The Arweave network is like Bitcoin, but for data: A permanent and decentralized web inside an open ledger.

-[AO](https://ao.arweave.dev/) - The AO computer is a decentralized ecosystem of parallel processes seamlessly interconnected through a native message-passing layer, creating a unified computing environment akin to the World Wide Web.
+[Arweave](https://arweave.org/) - A decentralized permanent storage network.

+[AO](https://ao.arweave.dev/) - A decentralized computing platform enabling hyper-parallel processes to interact with Arweave as the data layer.

+We will classify development technical documentation resources in the following index by treating Arweave and AO as a unified infrastructure.

 ## Development Resources
 ### Arweave core resources